-More than 250 alumni, faculty and friends returned to campus on October 12-13 for Alumni Weekend 2018.
-Alumni flew in from China, Hong Kong, Switzerland, Taiwan and the United Kingdom and 22 different states.
+More than 250 alumni, faculty and friends returned to campus, flying in from China, Hong Kong, Switzerland, Taiwan and the United Kingdom and 22 different states.
 It was good to have everyone back, and we enjoyed seeing the campus alive with visitors.
 Here are some highlights from the weekend:

 Alumni visited classrooms during the day, learned a little about Webb’s use of our NextGen Learning Spaces and heard about opportunities at Webb from the admission, college guidance and summer programming offices.